xXLAOKOONXx/LaoTracker/README.md

 Enter environment shell: `poetry shell`

 ### API Key
-The API Key will be stored in a specified file and developers need to enter their own key there.
+Developers need to add their API Key in lao_tracker/RIOT_API_KEY in plain text.
 For tests and deployment there might be a key stored in github secrets.

 ## Deployment